 Early detection of lung cancer can save lives

-You may be surprised to learn that the most deadly cancer among both men and women in the United States isn't breast cancer: It's lung cancer.
 In fact, according to the American Cancer Society, in 2012, lung cancer caused more deaths than breast, prostate, pancreas and colon cancers combined.

 So even though you'll probably never see professional athletes sporting pearl-colored gloves and shoes (pearl is the color of the lung cancer ribbon) to raise awareness, it's important to learn about the disease: who is at risk — not just people who smoke tobacco — how it's treated and why early detection is the best defense.

 Here, Mary Jo Fidler, MD, a medical oncologist at Rush University Medical Center, discusses five things everyone should know about lung cancer.

 It's often caused by a combination of factors.

 "It's natural to associate lung cancer with cigarette smoking.
 Although it's true that smoking is responsible for close to 80 percent of all lung cancer cases, lung cancer among people who have never smoked is the sixth leading cause of cancer death worldwide," says Fidler.

 Potential causes among nonsmokers include exposure to radon gas, asbestos, industrial chemicals and/or secondhand smoke (the U.S. Department of Health and Human Services says secondhand smoke increases a nonsmoker’s lung cancer risk by 20 to 30 percent).
 Air pollution likely contributes as well.